Assistant Adjunct Professor (Program in Computing), UCLA

 I really like hiking and being out in nature.
-Some other interests include classical music (Beethoven, Vivaldi, Mozart, Bach, Handel, traditional Sufi and Andean music, etc.), languages (French and Mandarin), cats (they are such amazing creatures); healthy eating, including organic/raw/vegan/fermented foods, green juices, local and sustainable food; baking (both raw and conventional); and meditation (I have been teaching various forms of meditation and related mystical practices for a number of years as a volunteer).
+Some other interests include: classical music - many pieces by Beethoven, Vivaldi, Mozart, Bach, Handel, or even traditional Sufi and Andean music; languages (French and I know a little Mandarin); cats (they are such amazing creatures); healthy eating, including organic/raw/vegan/fermented foods, green juices, local and sustainable food; baking (both raw and conventional); and meditation (I have been teaching meditation and related metaphysical practices for a number of years as a volunteer).

 I'm also a fan of Piled Higher and Deeper comics (reasonaby accurate depictions of what it's like to be a grad student).